yanganto/struct-patch/README.md

 This crate provides the `Patch`, `Filler` traits and accompanying derive macro.
 If the any field in `Patch` is some then it will overwrite the field of instance when apply.
 If the any field in the instance is none then it will try to fill the field with the `Filler`.
-Currently, `Filler` only support `Option` field, and the `Vec` and other field will implement later.
+Currently, `Filler` only support `Option` field and the `Vec`.
+The other fields and operator for Filler will implement later.
 The detail discussion is in [issue #81](https://github.com/yanganto/struct-patch/issues/81)

 ## Quick Example